uttamo/socket-checker/README.md

 # 🔌 Socket Checker
-A simple REST API that allows you to check whether sockets are open by asynchronously attempting to start connections.
+A simple REST API that allows you to check whether network sockets are open by asynchronously attempting to start connections.

 # Usage with Docker
 1. Edit `docker-compose.yaml` file with the following changes